0dan0/qr/docs/control/actions/README.md

 * **u** USB power - **\>u**CMD1~CMD2 if(power is on USB) then CMD1 else CMD2

+### Assignments, Variables and Math

+Coming soon (HERO11), QR Command scripts can include variables and operation on them.
+Why?
+Fun maybe?
+A complete program in a QR Code.

+As 'a' to 'z' and system system fields, 'A' to 'Z' are the variable can contain any floating point number.
+This new variables are all initialized to zero, and can be test with the '<' and '>' conditionals.
+To make them non-zero, they can be assign with and '=' command.
+Just like with conditions and action, the '=' character is the command delimiter and comes first.

+**=A5**  is the command variable A = 5.

+**=P3.14159265** assigns Pi to variable P.

+Now math can be used to modify your variables.

+**=A+1.4** adds in form A = A + 1.4
+**=D-2** substraction D = D - 2  (note: assignments of negative numbers aren't support, but subtracting is.
+So **=D0=D-2** would initialize D to be -2, although =D0 is unnessary as all variable are initialize to zero at boot.)
+**=A*P** multiply A = A * P
+**=E/7 divide E = E / 7
+**=H^A raised to a power H = H ^ A
+**=F^0.5 raised to a power F = sqrt(F)
+**=B%10 modulus  B = B % 10
+**=J&6 and  J = (float)((int)J & 6)
+**=K|3 or  K = (float)((int)K | 3)

+There should be a prize if some can come up with a practical use for all of these ;)

+So if thought the above is crazy, it gets weirder.

+**=B$BITR  load the contents of the BITR (bitrate) hack into variable B, otherwise store zero.
+So you can test if a feature is enabled.
+**=Tt:W load the day of the week into varible T
+**=Di load the current ISO value into varible D **oMEVBS=E  store the current into EV Bias hack, so you can make a variable mess with your exposure (potential mid capture.)
+**!MVarC=C  permanently store the current variable C into metadata field VarC, so this can be read back on next boot.

+### Why Add Math to QR codes

+You the user can have very particular shooting needs, this improves the robustness of Labs to cover a wider range of automatic captures.

+Let say you are a skydiver, and you want only to capture just after you left the plane, but you want to set up your camera before you leave the ground.

+if(ground speed has been > 100km/h) //in plane
+   if(accelerometer peaks > 0.9Gs)  //falling out of plane

 # Experiment Here

 ## Typing-in Your Custom Action: